-The member of the Audit Committee who, as required by the Listing Rules, is designated as independent and competent in auditing and/or accounting is Mr Rogers David LeBaron.
-Mr LeBaron was appointed as Audit Committee Chairman from 2 May 2013 and to date is the designated independent and competent member in auditing.
-Mr LeBaron was a Director of Financial Institutions in the European Bank for Reconstruction and Development in London from 1996 until 2004 and subsequently held the position of Principal Financial Advisor, Global Financial Markets Department within the IFC.
+Further to Listing Rule 5.117.3, the member of the Audit Committee who, is designated as independent and competent in auditing and/or accounting is Mr Rogers David LeBaron.
+Mr LeBaron was appointed as Audit Committee Chairman from 2 May 2013 by the Board of Directors of the Bank and to date is the designated independent and competent member in auditing.
+Mr LeBaron was a Director of Financial Institutions in the European Bank for Reconstruction and Development in London from 1996 until 2004 and subsequently held the position of Principal Financial Advisor, Global Financial Markets Department within the International Finance Corporation ("IFC").